thethirukonda/sarscovidinfectiondynamics/README.md

 - A **Kruskal-Wallis test** and pairwise **Mann-Whitney tests** confirm large, non-random differences between clusters.
 - ACE2 shows **cluster-specific enrichment**, especially in ionocytes.

 Although ACE2 appears visually faint on UMAP (because values are low in magnitude), the statistical tests reveal clear infection-dependent changes.
-Thus, in this dataset, ACE2 performs reliably as a biomarker.

 **4\.
 What is the difference between ENO2 and ACE2 as biomarkers in your study?**

-Based on your notebook:

 - **ACE2** shows detectable increases across infection conditions and strong enrichment within specific clusters.
 It captures biologically meaningful variation and correlates with infection progression.
 - **ENO2**, in contrast, has almost no measurable expression in any cluster or condition.
 UMAPs show uniformly near-zero values, and no cluster-specific or condition-specific pattern is present.